Biagota

 Biagota (born c.
 920) was probably the wife of duke Boleslaus I of Bohemia.

 Michal Lutovský writes in his book Bratrovrah a tvůrce státu (Fratricide and country-maker) that only a few coins confirm the existence of Biagota.

 These coins are considered the oldest type of Přemyslid denar.
 An inscription can be read on them, BIAGOTACOIIIIX or BIAGOTACOVIIX, meaning BIAGOTA CONIVNX: wife Biagota.
 Possibly these coins were made on the occasion of marriage, but there is no proof for it.

-It is not even sure that Biagota was the mother of all four adult children of Boleslaus I (Dobrawa, Boleslaus II of Bohemia, Strachkvas and Mlada of Bohemia).
+It is not certain that Biagota was the mother of all four adult children of Boleslaus I (Dobrawa, Boleslaus II of Bohemia, Strachkvas, and Mlada of Bohemia).
 Her origins are unclear.
 She could have originated from one of the German states of the Holy Roman Empire or from a Slavic country (Blahota or Bjegota was an old Bulgarian name).
 Both hypotheses could be right, corresponding to the contemporary practice of European rulers.